 are field values that can be categorized in a certain way; for example, by location, department, operating system, and so on.
 Tags can be assigned to your event data when you creating a data collector.
 These tags are displayed under Tags, in the Filters panel on the left, which you can collapse or expand by clicking Collapse or Expand .
 You can narrow your search results by adding tags to your search criteria.

 You can add fields and tags to your search criteria in various ways to narrow down your results.
 You can select fields and tags from the Filters panel.
 You can also click the fields and tags available in the search results area to add it to the search criteria.
 Additionally, on the Search landing page, when you can click Search Tools, you can select the following default fields or the tags present in the system along with their corresponding value.
 When you select fields and tags, they are added it to the search criteria.

 When you add fields or tags to your search criteria, and run the search, your original search query does not change.
 Instead, the fields and tags are displayed at the bottom of the search bar, where you can choose to include or exclude them, or clear them altogether.
 To see the actual search query, that is run when you execute a search, click Show Query.

 The following instructions describe the actions supported with performing a search with fields and tags:

 You can search by using tags in one of the following ways:

-On the Filters panel, under the Tags section, click Add to search criterianext to the tag values that you want to add to the search criteria (displayed under the search bar).
+On the Filters panel, under the Tags section, select one or more tags to add them to the search criteria displayed under the search bar.

-View the search syntax for the fields and tags included under the search bar by clicking View query syntax.
+To view the search syntax for the fields and tags included, under the search bar, click View query syntax.

-You can also manually enter field names or tag names in your search criteria.
+You can manually enter field names or tag names in your search criteria.

 To delete a field from the list of favorites on the Filters panel, under the Fields section on the left, click Removenext to the field that you want to delete.